Iran pushes state-sanctioned dating app to promote marriage

 Hamdam — which in Farsi means companion — is a dating app meant to address concerns in Iran over fertility, divorce and marriage.
-Fertility has been declining in Iran for the past eight years, reaching a low in 2019 and contributing to a shrinking population growth rates.
-Marriage rates are dropping and divorce rates are rising, too.
+Fertility has been declining in Iran for the past eight years, reaching a low in 2019 and contributing to a shrinking population growth rate.
+Marriage rates are dropping, and divorce rates are rising, too.

-Tebyan Media Institute Director Kamil Khojasteh at the app’s unveiling said that family values are the “devil’s target,” and Iran’s enemies impose their own ideas onto it.
+Tebyan Media Institute Director Kamil Khojasteh at the app’s unveiling said that family values are the “devil’s target” and that Iran’s enemies impose their own ideas onto it.
 The app, with its pink, purple and heart-filled interface, works against that.

 Mohammad Baqer Qalibaf, speaker of the Islamic Consultative Assembly, inaugurated the platform at a news conference.
 He said that choosing a spouse should come with rationality and awareness, adding that the platform is based on traditional family values and Islamic principles.

-The Iranian parliament has tried to stimulate population growth with the passage of a plan in March that includes health insurance for infertile couples, educational opportunities for student mothers, and medical services to pregnant women, the Tehran Times reported.
-The law also stipulates that higher education must raise awareness on the positive sides to childbearing.
+The Iranian parliament has tried to stimulate population growth with the passage of a plan in March that includes health insurance for infertile couples, educational opportunities for student mothers and medical services to pregnant women, the Tehran Times reported.
+The law also stipulates that higher education must raise awareness on the positive sides of childbearing.
 The government is financially supporting nongovernmental organizations that reduce marriage ages, facilitate youth marriage and encourage childbearing, the Times reported.

-Rather than an open market, the app screens applicants with psychological tests, uploaded documents, and counseling to identify personality traits and characteristics.
+Rather than an open market, the app screens applicants with psychological tests, uploaded documents and counseling to identify personality traits and characteristics.
 Then, applicants are offered the best choices from the platform’s point of view, the website stated.

-A video of the app’s interface, posted to the Tebyan Cultural Center’s website, depicts an elaborate matchmaking process complete with questions with sliding scales, text boxes, and buttons.
+A video of the app’s interface, posted to the Tebyan cultural center’s website, depicts an elaborate matchmaking process complete with questions with sliding scales, text boxes and buttons.

-In a Twitter thread, Aref Che, a content producer at Tebyan, said that the first appointment is only made in the presence of families and counselors, and dozens of consultants guide people through the process.
+In a Twitter thread, Aref Che, a content producer at Tebyan, said that the first appointment is made only in the presence of families and counselors, and dozens of consultants guide people through the process.

 Not simply a matchmaking or dating system, the app supports families throughout their marriage through consulting, the platform’s Twitter page says.